obdgeek/obd-play/README.md

 ![Charges](https://github.com/sillygoose/obd-play/blob/images/images/Charges.png)

 You can select a charge from the list and see the details of the charge with information from:
-- charger input power
+- location, duration, and charger type
-- outdoor and high-volatge battery temperatures
+- power and energy data
-- energy used and delivered to the high-voltge battery
-- high-voltage battery State of Health (SOH)
+- high-volatge battery details including the State pf Charge (SoC) and State of Health (Soh)

 ![Charge Detail](https://github.com/sillygoose/obd-play/blob/images/images/Charging%20Detail.png)

+The Charging spotlight includes graphs of energy use and the battery SoH over different time periods.

 <a id='settings'></a>
 ## Settings